markafitzgerald1/simulate-cribbage-games/README.md

 ## Current short to medium term goals

-- BUG: simulation of all possible plays over just one game fails to complete on a ZeroDivisionError during variance calculation.
 - BUG: --initial-played-cards 9-4-9 with 4,4,8 in dealer hand not simulatable because current best play algorithm would have played 8 on first played card.
+Same is true of simulation of --initial-played-cards 9-Q with 9-4-2 in pone hand.
 (Fix requires possibly not assuming that future plays would match that of the best non-simulation-based play algorithm.)
 - BUG: --initial-played-cards 4-8 with A,T,Q in pone hand considers T and Q to be equal plays as the current best non-simulation-based play algorithm would have played 9 on its first play as dealer if it held it thus the simulation does not consider a run off of 4-8-T to be possible for dealer.
 - Add support for play simulations _without_ specifying player under simulation discarded cards.
 - Add support for play simulations _without_ specifying opposing player dealt cards implied by --initial-played-cards.